georgepaterson/angular-1.x-to-2.x/README.md

 While Bower is a useful package manager, npm also maintains the majority of the same browser ready packages, eliminating the requirement for Bower.

 The Grunt build process can also be replaced by a dedicated modules loader suchs as SystemJS https://github.com/systemjs/systemjs or Webpack http://webpack.github.io/.
 Angular 2 uses SystemJS be default.
 Angular 1 applications can use a module loader now in preparation for Angular 2 migration.

+## Upgrading components

+Component directives were introduced in Angular 1.5, they are directives that define their own templates, controllers and bindings.
+Component directives became components in Angular 2, for a component directive to be upgraded to a component they require the following properties.

+	restrict: 'E'
+	scope: {}
+	bindToController: {}
+	controllerAs
+	template or templateUrl

+Component directives may use:

+	transclude (optional)
+	require (optional)

+Component directives may not use:

+	compile
+	replace: true
+	priority/terminal

+## Upgrading services